zachgibson/react-native-parallax-swiper/README.md

 > This project is currently in __beta and APIs are subject to change.__

 # React Native Parallax Swiper
-Configurable parallax swiper based on an iOS pattern.
-Uses [Native Driver](http://facebook.github.io/react-native/blog/2017/02/14/using-native-driver-for-animated.html) for super smooth parallax.
+Configurable parallax swiper that uses [Native Driver](http://facebook.github.io/react-native/blog/2017/02/14/using-native-driver-for-animated.html) for super smooth parallax.

+## Wait wait wait, another parallax component?
+Yes.
+Another parallax component, cause you know parallaxers are lit and stuff right?
+NAH; Actually this component was created to emulate a specific iOS pattern that no react-native-parallax-whatever previously delivered.
+The idea here is to use native ScrollView, paging, and a native driver for 60 FPS.
+You can see this pattern in apps like [iOS Camera Roll](https://goo.gl/GY3bFQ), [Twitter Moments](https://goo.gl/CvzCQA), [Kylie Jenner’s app](https://goo.gl/yDB69S), and the [Vevo app](https://goo.gl/FMSSeF) (vertical style).

 ## Ways to use this component